Art Therapy (MA)

 Career Opportunities

-New York University’s Master of Arts degree in art therapy meets the educational requirements for registration (ATR) by the American Art Therapy Association and for New York State Creative Art Therapy License (LCAT).
-New York University is also concerned with the continued growth and development of art therapists.
-The art therapy program has instituted post-master’s courses of interest to working professionals, such as Supervision Techniques in ARTT-GE 2221 .
-In addition, it offers a lecture series and symposia featuring speakers from the fields of art, art history, psychoanalysis, psychiatry, and psychology.
+The program fosters continued growth and development of art therapists through post-master’s courses of interest to working professionals, such as ARTT-GE 2150 Techniques/Supervision in Art Therapy.
+In addition, lecture series and symposia featuring speakers from the fields of art, neuroscience, psychology and psychiatry are offered.
 These special programs allow art therapists and related professionals to expand their knowledge and experience.

 Doctoral Studies